JGLsite/JGLsite/README.md

 console to confirm that your credentials load correctly and the Supabase client initializes without errors.

+Every request to Supabase is logged in development mode, showing the HTTP method, URL, response status, and how long the request took.
+Errors are printed to the console to help diagnose network or permission issues.

 ## 🗄️ Database Schema

 The system uses a comprehensive PostgreSQL schema with: